 How to get to Oruro?

-By Plane: You can fly directly to Oruro with domestic flights to Oruro’s Aeropuerto Juan Mendoza which is located 5km east of the city centre.
+You can fly directly to Oruro with domestic flights to Oruro’s Aeropuerto Juan Mendoza which is located 5km east of the city centre.
 Boliviana de Aviacion flies daily to Cochambamba a 30 minute flight and then continues on to Santa Cruz 2.5 hours aww.
 Most international flights go to La Paz which has a major international airport.
 To get a quote for a flight click here.

 - La Paz to Oruro, 229 Km, 3 – 4 hrs